 The first thing to do is call your lawyer and enquire whether they can act for the bank.
 Otherwise you should get in touch with Barclays who may be able to confirm.

-I've recently found out that there is a flying freehold element on a property I have offered on last month in what was supposed to be a quick, chain free conveyancing.
-Wiveliscombe is the location of the property.
-Can you shed any light on this issue?
+Yesterday I discovered that there is a flying freehold issue on a property I put an offer in a fortnight ago in what was supposed to be a straight forward, no chain conveyancing.
+Wiveliscombe is where the house is located.
+What do you suggest?

-Flying freeholds in Wiveliscombe are rare but are more likely to exist in relation to terraced houses.
-Even though you don't necessarily need a conveyancing solicitor in Wiveliscombe you would need to get your solicitor to go through the deeds very carefully.
-Your mortgage company may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Wiveliscombe may determine that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Flying freeholds in Wiveliscombe are unusual but are more likely to exist in relation to terraced houses.
+Even where you use a solicitor outside Wiveliscombe you would need to get your solicitor to go through the deeds diligently.
+Your bank may require your conveyancing solicitor to take out an indemnity policy.
+Some of the more diligent conveyancing solicitors in Wiveliscombe may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
 You should also check with your insurance broker as to whether they will insure a flying freehold premises.

 My husband and I are 14 days into a leasehold purchase having been referred to a firm by the estate agent to perform conveyancing in Wiveliscombe.
 I am am starting to be dissatisfied with the level of service.
 Could you you assist me in finding new solicitors?